Georgia FAST Grant

 Apply Now for SBIR/STTR Application Assistance!

-The UGA FAST Grant is a program designed to help both increase the quantity and quality of Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants from the state of Georgia.
-This program is funded through the Small Business Administration’s (SBA) Federal and State Technology (FAST) Partnership Program.
+The Federal and State Technology (FAST) Partnership Grant is a program designed to support small business entrepreneurs and startups by helping to increase the quantity and quality of Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants from the state of Georgia.
+This program is funded through the U.S. Small Business Administration (SBA).

-Many of these technology-based business come out of or are partnered with universities in the state, including:
+Many of these technology-based businesses come out of or are partnered with universities in the state, including:

 • Emory University